-- Identification of aquifer on the basis of geology; - Identification of recharge and discharge areas; - > Assessment of aquifer capacity and yield through aquifer mapping; - Protection of recharge area and built-up of groundwater level through artificial recharge. - > Treating groundwater as a common pool resource; - Encouraging community use of groundwater and restricting individual use; - Putting in place an institutional mechanism and legal back up for communitygroundwater management; - Awareness generation regarding groundwater and science of hydrogeology
+- Identification of aquifer on the basis of geology; - Identification of recharge and discharge areas; - Assessment of aquifer capacity and yield through aquifer mapping; - Protection of recharge area and built-up of groundwater level through artificial recharge. - Treating groundwater as a common pool resource;

+- > Encouraging community use of groundwater and restricting individual use; - Putting in place an institutional mechanism and legal back up for community groundwater management; - Awareness generation regarding groundwater and science of hydrogeology

-1.4 : Location
+1.4: Location

-The study area spread for a geographical area of 760 sq. km under survey of India toposheet No. 84A/12, 84A/16 and 84B/13covering parts of Lunglei Community and Rural Development block, Lunglei district, Mizoram.
-Its lies between North latitudes 22° 45' to 23° 15' and East longitudes 92° 40' to 92° 43'.
+The study area is spread over a geographical area of 760 sq. km under survey of India toposheet No. 84A/12, 84A/16 and 84B/13 covering parts of Lunglei Community and Rural Development block, Lunglei district, Mizoram.
+It lies between North latitudes 22° 45' to 23° 15' and East longitudes 92° 40' to 92° 43'.

-Lunglei district, the biggest district in Mizoram is bounded on the north by Mamit and Serchhip districts, on the south by Lawngtlai and Saiha districts, on the east by Myanmar and on the west by Bangladesh.
-It has area of 4,538 Sq.kms.
-There are three Civil Sub-Divisions namely - LungleiSadar Sub-Division, Tlabung and Hnahthial Civil Sub-Divisions.
-The District is also divided into four Rural Development Blocks - Lunglei, Hnahthial, Lungsen and Bunghmun.
-Lunglei is a town, situated in the south-central part of Mizoram state, north eastern India.
-It is one of the most populous towns in the Mizo Hills, located 131 miles (235 km) south of Aizawl.
+Lunglei district is the biggest district in Mizoram and is bounded on the north by Mamit and Serchhip district, on the south by Lawngtlai and Saiha district, on the east by Myanmar and on the west by Bangladesh.
+It has an area of 4,538 Sq.km.
+There are three Civil Sub-Divisions, namely; Lunglei Sadar Sub-Division, Tlabung and Hnahthial Civil Sub-Divisions.
+The District is also divided into four Rural Development Blocks, viz; Lunglei, Hnahthial, Lungsen and Bunghmun.
+Lunglei town, situated in the south-central part of the state, is one of the most populous towns in the Mizo Hills.
+It is located 131 miles (235 km) south of Aizawl.
 The location map and base map of the study area is given in Figure 1 and Figure 2.

-1.5 : Administrative Division
+1.5: Administrative Division

-The study area covers parts of Lunglei Community and Rural Development Block under Lunglei District, Mizoram State.
-Details about the study area are given below in Table -1.1
+The study area covers parts of Lunglei Community and Rural Development Block of Lunglei District, Mizoram and covers 68% of the total geographical area of Lunglei Block.
+Details about the study area are presented in Table -1.1